matwilso/matwilso.github.io/_posts/gpt-sim.md

 No doubt many in VR, movie generation, etc.
 But in this post, I focus on the applications to robot learning of a general purpose video physics simulator.

+Concretely, for training, I think this means something simple like mean-squared error on pixels is not going to work like just predicting the next word works.
+I think something like generative models will be the right way to do this.
+Things like GANs, or VAEs that can sample probabilitistically the possible types of cars.

+I think a future simulator has randomness built in.
+Core to the simulation, will be sampling about possible future events.
+About how the wave is going to crash.
+You can train your robot on all variations simultaneously.

+Maybe a VAE would be able to handle MSE loss...
+Like if you sample and keep track of that.
+Maybe it would work.
+Maybe pixel loss along with other.
+But if you are sampling a latent... maybe it could work.

+I think in narrow settings this will work well.
+There will be plenty of cases where you have enough information to accurately predict what is going to happen.

+But then plenty more where all kinds of things can happen because you don't have perfect information.

+But you can sample over that.
+Randomly sample and account for that.

+This will be core for a learned simulator.

 -->